bcgov/sso-keycloak/wiki/index.md

 We provide our service with the support of our Identity Provider Partners.
 An "Identity Provider" is the holder of the identity that is used to log in with.
 [Learn more about our partners and relevant identity provider information](Our-Partners-and-Useful-Information).

-Your teachincal team may need to know the identity provider attributes provided, please visit here to learn more on what we get from our [Identity Partners](https://github.com/bcgov/sso-keycloak/wiki/Identity-Provider-Attribute-Mapping)
+Your technical team may need to know the identity provider attributes provided, please visit here to learn more on what we get from our [Identity Partners](https://github.com/bcgov/sso-keycloak/wiki/Identity-Provider-Attribute-Mapping)

 Note: It is totally possible for your application to integrate with any or all of the identity providers directly instead of using the Pathfinder SSO service.